History

 company.

+to 2026.
 On March 28, 2001, passenger operations commence at

 the new Athens International Airport, located just